puavo-org/puavo-web/rest/doc/SSO_DEVELOPERS.md

   - `jti`
     - A unique identifier for the JWT
   - `id`
-    - Organisation wide unique id
+    - Organisation wide unique id for the user
   - `username`
   - `first_name`
   - `last_name`